xigxog/kubefox/docs/quickstart.md

 Fox operates against the current commit of the Git repo when deploying Components.
 That means before deploying you need to commit the changes to record them.
-You can then re-deploy the `main` AppDeployment and test.
+You can then re-deploy the `hello-world-main` AppDeployment and test.
 Check out how the new commit hash is used to provide unique identifiers for Components.
 The applicable lines are highlighted in the output below.

 ```{ .shell .copy }
 git add . && \